hungpham2511/hungpham2511.github.io/index.md

 Hello there!

-I am a second year phD candidate at Nanyang Technological University, Singapore studying under [Dr. Quang-Cuong Pham][1].
+My name is *Hung Pham*.
+I am currently pursuing a phD degree at Nanyang Technological University (Singapore).
+My supervisor is [Dr. Quang-Cuong Pham][1].

-My research interests lie in motion planning and control for robots.
-Mostly robotic manipulators, but sometime I do get to play with the fancy humanoids.
+My research interests lie in motion planning and control for robotic manipulators.
 I investigate algorithms that can plan dynamically feasible motions for robots and also control strategies that allow stable executions.

 Do check out the **[Research page][3]** and the **[Software page][4]** for more details.

-Currently I am looking at possible applications of [Reinforcement Learning][2] and more generally Machine Learning to robotics.
+Thank you.

 [1]: http://www.ntu.edu.sg/home/cuong/